 Types of Attributes in DBMS

-Understanding the various types of attributes in DBMS is crucial for designing efficient and effective databases.
+Understanding the various types of DBMS attributes is crucial for designing efficient and effective databases.
 Here, we will explore different types of attributes, providing introductions and examples for each.

 Simple Attributes

-Simple attributes, also known as atomic attributes, are indivisible.
+Simple attributes, also known as atomic attributes, are inseparable.
 They hold single atomic values that cannot be broken down further.

-Example: In the Employee entity, the Employee ID and Salary attributes are simple.
+Example: The Employee ID and Salary attributes are simple in the Employee entity.
 Each holds a single, indivisible value.
 For instance, the Employee ID might be "E12345," and the Salary might be "₹50,000."

 Composite Attributes